 The Audit Committee is composed of representatives from the Board and Shareholders.
 The Executive Directors and relevant Management staff are usually in attendance to provide further details or explanations as may be required by the Committee.
 The Committee was chaired by a representative appointed by the Shareholders.
-The members generally possess the requisite financial expertise for an effective discharge of their duties
+The Bank Secretary also acts as the Secretary to the Committee.
+The members generally possess the requisite financial expertise for an effective discharge of their duties.